Start Here

 If you've landed here from one of my essays, this is the frame.

 I'm the founder of two fintech companies from a small town north of Auckland.
-One, Akahu, is New Zealand's leading open banking infrastructure platform and has a small team.
-The other automates accounts payable with AI and is just me.
+One, Akahu, is an open banking infrastructure platform with a small team.
+The other is an AI-native accounts payable company that's just me and the system.

 That's not a brag.
 It's the thesis.

-The economics of building software companies have changed so much in the last few years that a lot of the old assumptions are already obsolete.
+The economics of building software companies have changed so much in the last few years that a lot of the old assumptions already look shaky.
 How many people you need.
 How much capital you raise.
 What work actually needs a human.
 I'm testing that in the real world, with real customers and real stakes.

 Think Do Repeat is where I write about what I'm learning.